erp-texh-2022/etworkk-14.0/addons/auth_ldap/README.rst

 Security Considerations:
 ------------------------
-Users' LDAP passwords are never stored in the Dosyt database, the LDAP server is queried whenever a user needs to be authenticated.
+Users' LDAP passwords are never stored in the etwork database, the LDAP server is queried whenever a user needs to be authenticated.
 No duplication of the password occurs, and passwords are managed in one place only.

-Dosyt does not manage password changes in the LDAP, so any change of password should be conducted by other means in the LDAP directory directly (for LDAP users).
+etwork does not manage password changes in the LDAP, so any change of password should be conducted by other means in the LDAP directory directly (for LDAP users).

-It is also possible to have local Dosyt users in the database along with LDAP-authenticated users (the Administrator account is one obvious example).
+It is also possible to have local etwork users in the database along with LDAP-authenticated users (the Administrator account is one obvious example).

 Here is how it works:
 ---------------------
-    * The system first attempts to authenticate users against the local Dosyt database;
+    * The system first attempts to authenticate users against the local etwork database;
     * if this authentication fails (for example because the user has no local password), the system then attempts to authenticate against LDAP;

-As LDAP users have blank passwords by default in the local Dosyt database (which means no access), the first step always fails and the LDAP server is queried to do the authentication.
+As LDAP users have blank passwords by default in the local etwork database (which means no access), the first step always fails and the LDAP server is queried to do the authentication.